 b.
-Elective courses: at least 16 semesterhours in Religious Studies courses, of which 12 credit hours must be at the 300-level or above.
+Elective courses: at least 16 semester hours in religious studies courses, of which 12 credit hours must be at the 300-level or above.

 c.
-Senior Experience: eight credit-hours
+Senior Experience: eight credit hours

-In their senior year, majors must complete an eight-semester hour St. Mary's Project (RELG 493/494).
-Students who pursue a St. Mary's Project outside of religious studies must take one additional elective (four credit-hours) in religious studies at the 300-level or higher.
+In their senior year, majors must complete an eight credit-hour St. Mary's Project (RELG 493/494).
+Students who pursue a St. Mary's Project outside of religious studies must take one additional elective (four credit hours) in religious studies at the 300-level or higher.
 Please note: Prerequisite for RELG 493 is RELG 492)